AnasNeumann/TSP/README.md

 public Instance solve(Instance i){
     long start = System.currentTimeMillis();
     try {
-        buildObjectiveFunction(); // 1.
-Build the objective function based on i buildConstraints(); // 2.
+        buildObjectiveFunction(i); // 1.
+Build the objective function based on i buildConstraints(i); // 2.
 Build the constraints function based on i if(cplex.solve()){ // 3.
 Cplex found a feasible or optimal solution cplex.output().println("SUCCESS !
 Solution status = " + cplex.getStatus()); // 3.1 Print the status of the solution
             i.solution.displayPath(cplex, i.start); // 3.2 Display the details of the solution